marianobarrios/tls-channel/README.md

 ### Size and Dependencies

 The library has no dependencies.
-The main jar file size is below 60 KB.
+The main jar file size is below 65 KiB.

 ### Logging